 Lewisham Council is made up of one Mayor, elected by the whole borough, and 54 ward councillors, three elected by each of the 18 wards within the borough.
-The Mayor is Labour and there were 54 Labour councillors as at 31 March 2019 (one Councillor has since resigned from the Labour party and now sits as an Independent).
+The Mayor is Labour and there are 54 Labour councillors.
 Details of the way that the Council governs itself are given in the Annual Governance Statement in section 9 of these accounts.